phechzzz/SVG-logo-maker/README.md

   ## Usage
   Use this app to create basic logos or to see examples of Jest, inquirer, and node.js.
+  Watch a video of the app in use [here](https://drive.google.com/file/d/15aEeya93LDR9Mw0FEvZ-L_PzVlih5Hxo/view).

   ## Tests
   To run the tests, open the repository on your local computer in VS Code or your preferred code editor.
 Run npm run test in the integrated terminal to see the tests pass.